silcnitc/expl-docs/docs/roadmap/stage-08.md

 ## **Part II**: Code Generation

-The key differences between the language of Stage 7 and the present stage are the following:*   a).
+The key differences between the language of Stage 7 and the present stage are the following:*

+a.
 A variable of a parent class may hold a reference to an object of any descendent class.
-*   b).
+b.
 The class to which the referred object belongs to at run time cannot be determined at compile time (why?)
-*   c).
+c.
 When a method is invoked using the variable of the parent class, if the method is over-ridden by the child class, then the method of the child class must be invoked.

 Assume that A, B, C are classes such that B extends A and C extends B. Let x be a variable of class A. Consider the program segment: